 DEFINITIONS: For clarity, "Plaintiff" means ALL AMERICAN COMPANY and "Defendant" means JOHN DOE and includes Defendant's agents and employees.
 "Obligor" refers to DOE CONSTRUCTION CORPORATION.
 "Goods", "Goods or Services", "Debt", "Invoices", and "Account" refer to goods or services and the resulting debt in the amount of \$15,000.00 sued upon herein.
 "Petition" refers to Plaintiff's Original Petition filed in this cause.
+"Guaranty" means the personal guaranty agreement attached to the Petition.
 "Identify" as to a person means to state the person's name, address, telephone number, employer, and position.
 "Identify" as to a document, email, or other electronic communication means to describe the document or email, and identify its author, recipient, and custodian.